gaperton/React-MVx/documentation/02_API_Reference/02_Component/01_props.md

 #### `static` pureRender = true

-Generate and attach the "pure render" optimization mixin.
-Mixin prevents subsequent render calls in case if props were unchanged.
+Prevents subsequent render calls in case if props were unchanged.
+It's known as "pure render" optimization.

-Mixin *detects and takes into account inner changes* of records and collections as well.
+*Inner changes of records and collections* are detected and taken into account.
+Thus, it works properly with mutable records and collections.

 `static props` declaration is required for `pureRender` to work.
-Only declared props will be tracked.
+Only declared props will be tracked and compared.

 ### Properties declarations